Brilliant red self-oriented crystal structures.

 About Us

 Our research concerns novel physical phenomena, both quantum-mechanical and classical in nature, that occur when light interacts with objects of subwavelength dimensions.
-These objects may be self-assembling molecular crystals, or strategically engineered dielectric structures.
-We are particularly interested in antenna-like effects arising from oriented dipolar and multipolar resonances, which can be exploited, e.g., to engineer the directionality of absorbed or emitted light.
-Alternatively, we study naturally occurring radiation/absorption patterns to understand the structure and quantum-mechanical properties of the emitting material.
-Ultimately, this research may lead to a future where optical properties are controlled and engineered at the atomic or molecular level.
+These objects may be self-assembling molecular crystals, or strategically engineered semiconductor metasurfaces.
+As engineers, we design and fabricate nanostructured metasurfaces to steer and emit light with tailored waveforms.
+As scientists, we explore these principles in reverse: we study naturally occurring emission and absorption properties to understand the structure and quantum-mechanical properties of various materials.

 People